Setup with JWT

 App creation steps

-Log into Box and navigate to the Developer Console.
+Log into Box and go to the Developer Console.
 Select Create New App.

 Select Custom App from the list of application types.
 A modal will appear to prompt a selection for the next step.